beckerbenj/eatCodebook/README.md

 ## Installation

-You can install the developemnt version of eatCodebook from Github with
+You can install the development version of eatCodebook from Github with

 ``` r
 remotes::install_github("beckerbenj/eatCodebook")